Flawless Physio Logo

 Symptoms

-When irritable the tendon can be painful with any use, it is common for it to hurt to walk, and movements such as descending stairs, squatting, lunging and especially jumping can be very painful.
-Pinching or compressing the tendon will increase pain, so kneeling or bending the knee fully can also be a problem.
+When irritable, the tendon can be painful with any use.
+It is common for it to hurt to walk, and movements such as descending stairs, squatting, lunging and especially jumping can be very painful.
+Pinching or compressing the tendon will increase pain, so kneeling or bending the knee fully can also be problematic.

 Photo of basketball player with Patella tendonitis